 - 3-4 hours after your procedure, clean the treated area with the sterile water vial and cotton gauze that we provide you.
 Squeeze out the excess water from cotton ball, pad or gauze so that they are not saturated before wiping off any ointment or lymph fluids.

 - DO NOT rub, pick or scratch the treated area.
 Let any scabbing or dry skin exfoliate naturally.
 Picking can cause scarring.

-- Avoid direct sun exposure or tanning for 3-4 weeks after procedure.
+- Avoid direct sun exposure or tanning for 3-4 weeks after the procedure.

 - NO facials, botox, chemical treatments and microdermabrasion for 4 weeks.
 On or close to the treated area.

 Long term care